BY PASTOR T. O. BANSO

 “For whoever has [a teachable heart], to him more [understanding] will be given; and whoever does not have [a yearning for truth], even what he has will be taken away from him” (Mark 4:25 Amplified Bible).

-To do that, you must not only be eager to learn, you must be prepared to be taught.
+To do that, you must not only be eager to learn, but you must also be prepared to be taught.
 They are two different things.
 Many are eager to learn but not ready to be taught.
-2 Tim.
-2:2 says, “And the things that you have heard from me among many witnesses, commit these to faithful men who will be able to teach others also” (NKJV).
+2 Timothy 2:2 says, “And the things that you have heard from me among many witnesses, commit these to faithful men who will be able to teach others also” (NKJV).
 The people to be taught must be willing and ready to be taught.
 You can’t force anyone to be taught.
-Prov.
-22:6 says, “Train up a child in the way he should go, and when he is old he will not depart from it” (NKJV).
+Proverbs 22:6 says, “Train up a child in the way he should go, and when he is old he will not depart from it” (NKJV).
 But the child to be trained must cultivate a teachable heart for him to be trained.

 Some people wish to learn, but they are not ready to submit themselves to be taught.
 You will never learn unless you submit yourself to be taught either directly or remotely.

 It is true that Jesus said in John 14:26, “But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all things that I said to you” (NKJV).
 Even apostle John built upon that and said in 1 John 2:27, “But the anointing which you have received from Him abides in you, and you do not need that anyone teach you; but as the same anointing teaches you concerning all things, and is true, and is not a lie, and just as it has taught you, you will abide in Him” (NKJV).
 However, the Holy Spirit or the anointing will never force anyone to learn.
-Being teachable goes beyond mere expressing the desire to learn; you must cultivate the right attitude to learn.
+Being teachable goes beyond merely expressing the desire to learn; you must cultivate the right attitude to learn.

 7 Examples of teachable people in the Bible